automorph-org/automorph/README.md

 val service = new Api:
   def hello(n: Int): Future[String] = Future(s"Hello world $n")

-// Serve the API implementation to be called remotely val apiServer = server.bind(service)
+// Register the API implementation to be available as a remote service val apiServer = server.service(service)

-// Create a type-safe local proxy for the remote API from an API trait val remoteApi = client.bind[Api]
+// Create a type-safe local proxy for the remote API from an API trait val remoteApi = client.proxy[Api]

 // Call the remote API function via the local proxy remoteApi.hello(1)